 In all federal procurements requiring a written contract or Purchase Order (PO), VPAS' contract/PO will include appropriate non-discrimination clauses.
-The Title VI Manager will ensure appropriate non-discrimination clauses are included in procurement contracts.
+The Title VI Manager will work with the Associate Director who is responsible for procurement contracts and PO's to ensure appropriate non-discrimination clauses are included.